chacepro/sportsman_cal/README.md

-Just a sample application to play with location API's
+Just a sample application to play with location API's.

 Just for fun. 😃